-Jason Young was convicted of first degree murder in the death of his wife in March, 2012.
 Michelle Young was found dead in her home in Raleigh, NC on the afternoon of November 3, 2006.
 She was 4 ½ months pregnant.
-The Young’s daughter Cassidy, age 2 ½ at the time, was unharmed.
+The Young’s daughter Cassidy, age two and a half at the time, was unharmed.
 The body was discovered by Michelle’s sister, Meredith Fisher.

-If you listen to the call, you will hear her first ask for an ambulance and then state that she believed her sister may be dead.
+At the beginning of the call, Meredith first asks for an ambulance, and then states that she believes her sister may be dead.
 Throughout the call, the 911 operator asked Meredith several times to check on her sister and to roll the body over to attempt CPR.
-Meredith was more distracted with the little girl than attending to her sister.
+Meredith seemed more concerned with shielding the child from the scene than administering aid to her sister, though she insisted at trial that she did not know her sister was dead at that time.
 Not once did she plead in desperation for them to send immediate help for her sister.
 She said she was unable to roll the body over, and stated that her sister felt cold to the touch.
 The paramedics arrived shortly after that.
 The next day the medical examiner determined that Michelle died as a result of blunt force injury to the head.

 Prosecution theory: Young left the hotel at midnight, made the 170mile trip back to Raleigh, murdered his wife, cleaned up his daughter and then returned to the Hampton Inn early that morning.